DZRB 738 KHz AM Band

 Uphold the anti-nuclear constitutional provision to prevent radioactive fallout incident.
 Radioactive wastes must be disposed following international safety standards.
 Permanently ban the “Dirty Dozen” pesticides.
 Use only unleaded gasoline.
-Regulate use and disposal of mercury compounds.
+Regulate use and disposal of lead, mercury, and cadmium compounds.

 Planning our community, and